 Both of these free trails start at the signboard at the far end of the parking lot beneath the Mystery Peak Chair.

-The paid trails on Seymour Mountain are $9.50 and give you access to 12 trails, depending on which ones are open.
+The paid trails on Seymour Mountain are $11.00 if you have your own snowshoes and this gives you access to 12 trails, depending on which ones are open.
 These trails, called the Discovery Snowshoe Trails, take you through the forest and around 2 lakes.

 These are easy trails and great for families.
 They are best right after a snowfall when the evergreen trees look as though icing sugar has been sprinkled onto each branch.
 Mount Seymour also offers some fantastic snowshoe tours that you can join in with.